polterguy/phosphorusfive/README.md

 ## More dox

-Some of the folders inside of P5 have specific documentation for that particular module.
+Some of the folders inside of P5 have specific documentation for that particular module or folder.
 Feel free to start reading up at e.g.

 * [plugins](plugins/)
 * [core](core/)